 - Tilda Swinton as The Ancient One: Although unconfirmed, the movie’s IMDB page lists Swinton as reprising her role of the Ancient One from Doctor Strange.
 Her return may be due to the aforementioned time travel, or perhaps a memory or hallucination felt by her student, Doctor Strange.

-- Hiroyuki Sanada as ???: Japanese actor Hiroyuki Sanada has an unknown role in Avengers 4.
+- Hiroyuki Sanada as ???: Japanese actor Hiroyuki Sanada has an unknown role in Endgame.
 Sanada has appeared in films like The Last Samurai, Speed Racer, The Wolverine, and, uh, Minions.
 He recently played Musashi in HBO’s Westworld and is currently filming John Wick: Chapter 3.

 Are the Netflix heroes appearing in Endgame?